Banksia coccinea: Ecology

-Manipulating growing conditions on plants in cultivation showed that longer daylight (16 hours vs 8 hours) led to development of more flower spikes, indicating that flower initiation was related to day length.
+Manipulating growing conditions on plants in cultivation showed that longer daylight (16 hours vs 8 hours) led to the development of more flower spikes, indicating that flower initiation was related to day length.

 Extremely sensitive to dieback caused by Phytophthora cinnamomi, Banksia coccinea is an indicator species for the presence of the disease.
 There is no known means of eradicating dieback.
 Much of the Stirling Range National Park is infested, though Fitzgerald River National Park has been largely spared.
 Applying phosphite to infested areas has been shown to reduce the mortality rates to around 50%.
-B. coccinea has shown some symptoms of toxicity to application of phosphite, with some patchy necrosis of leaves, but the plant's uptake of the compound is somewhat lower compared with uptake by other shrub species.
+B. coccinea has shown some symptoms of toxicity to the application of phosphite, with some patchy necrosis of leaves, but the plant's uptake of the compound is somewhat lower compared with other shrub species.
 Unusually, the symptoms do not appear to be proportional to exposure levels.

-Dying stands of B. coccinea were observed in 1989, and the fungus Cryptodiaporthe melanocraspedia isolated as the cause in 1995.
-The disease, a form of aerial canker, manifested initially as dead dry brown leaves and the tips of new growth.
+Dying stands of B. coccinea were observed in 1989, and the fungus Cryptodiaporthe melanocraspedia was isolated as the cause in 1995.
+The disease, a form of aerial canker, manifested initially as dead, dry, brown leaves and the tips of new growth.
 Plants would die from the top downwards, with larger branches affected over time.
 Under the outer bark, orange and brown patches of necrosis spread out from leaf nodes until they encircle the stem, which then dies.
-Flower spikes may be affected during flowering season.
+Flower spikes may be affected during the flowering season.
 In humid spells during warm weather, white or pink spore tendrils are produced on dead wood.
 One affected stand monitored over three years from October 1989 to June 1992 showed a 97% mortality of plants (compared with a baseline 40%).
-Investigators Bryan Shearer and colleagues isolated another virulent pathogen that they identified as a species of Zythiostroma, however it appeared to invoke an immune response in the plant.
+Investigators Bryan Shearer and colleagues isolated another virulent pathogen that they identified as a species of Zythiostroma; however, it appeared to invoke an immune response in the plant.
 This immune response, coupled with the fact that it had not been observed in the wild, led them to believe it was not a major pathogen of the species.
 This species has since been reclassified and named as Luteocirrhus shearii.B. coccinea is a host for the gall midge Dasineura banksiae, a species of fly that attacks and lays eggs on the leaves between late October and early December.
 The round white hairy galls are 5–7 mm in diameter and generally contain one larva, or up to five on severely infested plants.
-The larvae moult and feed until January to March, when they reduce activity until early October.
-Although these are not harmful to the plant, they disfigure the cut foliage and hence reduce its value.
+The larvae moult and feed from January to March, when they reduce activity until early October.
+Although these are not harmful to the plant, they disfigure the cut foliage, reducing its value.